OCHA-DAP/pa-anticipatory-action/analyses/eth/notebooks/exploration/eth_ndvi.md

 As measure we use the percentage of the median NDVI.
 We use this instead of the absolute NDVI as drought conditions should be seen as relative to a standard.

 We explore how this measure of NDVI differs during three dekads: 21-30 Nov 2021, 1-10 Dec 2021, and 1-10 Jan 2022.
 The last one is the most current data at the point of writing.
 However, we are not in the rainy season anymore, so the comparison to the other two is done to see if the NDVI changed since then.
-They did and thus it is unclear to me which of them best captures the actual drought conditions.
+They did and thus to me it depends on the goal of the visualiztion which we should choose.
+Is it about the conditions now or e.g. the drought during rainy seasons in some parts of the country (see [here](https://fews.net/file/113527) for the seasonal calendar of Ethiopia).
 The NDVI's of [21-30 Nov](https://fews.net/east-africa/seasonal-monitor/november-2021) and [1-10 Dec](https://fews.net/east-africa/alert/december-29-2021) have been used in the linked FN reports.

 We first inspect the raster data but thereafter aggregate to admin3.
 As aggregation method the median is chosen but there is the classic problem of differences in admin sizes.